DoriCzele/dogomugs/readme.md

 * As a new user, I want to be able to create my own account.
 * As an existing user, I want to be able to log in to my account.
 * As an existing user, I want to be able to update my account details if required.
+* As a user, I want the navigation links work properly.
 * As a user browsing products, I want to be able to easily navigate on the products page.
 * As a user interested in a particular product or design, I want to be able to search for items.
 * As a user interested in the business, I want to be able to find information about the company.
 * As a user purchasing an item, I want to be able to see the content of my basket, alter quantities or remove products from my cart.
+* As a user, I want the correct total price displayed in the basket before checkout.
 * As a user finalising a purchase, I want to be able to provide my shipping information.
 * As a user finalising a purchase, I want to be able to securely pay for my purchase.
 * As a user with finalised purchase I want to be able to view my ordered products.
 * As a user, I want to be able to share Dog O Mugs on social media.
-* As a user, I want a secure checkout and safe payment system.
 * As a user, I want my details kept confident at all times.
+* As a user, I want external links to open in a new window.

 ### Site owners Goals